Michael Cheika: 2022–2023

 In the following round (four), Argentina suffered there heaviest defeat to New Zealand since 1997, losing 53–3.
 In very wet conditions, it took Argentina thirty-two minutes of play to finally score any points, coming through the boot of Emiliano Boffelli, by which point they had already conceded two tries and a penalty goal (score reading 17–3).
 Conceding over double the amount of turnovers as New Zealand, Argentina went on scoreless while the All Blacks scored an additional five tries by the end of the match.
 The loss to New Zealand put Argentina last on the Rugby Championship table, having been first for the previous two rounds (13 August – 3 September 2022).
 Despite the heavy defeat, Argentina went up one ranking (7th to 6th), due to Australia (whom was in sixth, one placing above Argentina) losing at home to South Africa by more than fifteen points in the same round.

 In the same month (September 2022), former Australia scrum-half under Michael Cheika, Will Genia, said he could see the return of Cheika coaching Australia.
-Genia told Fox Sports Australia, “I can see it [Cheika returning as coach of Australia] and I would love to see it because I know he still harbours aspirations for it,” adding: “He loves coaching”.
+Genia told Fox Sports Australia, "I can see it [Cheika returning as coach of Australia] and I would love to see it because I know he still harbours aspirations for it," adding: "He loves coaching".

+Leicester Tigers

+On 27 June 2024, Tigers appointed Cheika as their new head coach.
+On 2 October 2024, he was given two-week ban, with one week suspended, by the Rugby Football Union after being found guilty of "disrespecting" a match-day doctor during his first game in charge of Leicester.
+In January 2025, it was confirmed that he would be stepping down as head coach following the conclusion of his contract at the end of the season.
+In January 2025 Cheika confirmed he would be leaving Leicester at the end of the 2024-25 Premiership Rugby season.
+Under Cheika Tigers form improved and he led the side to the 2025 Premiership Rugby final, where they lost 23-21 to Bath.

-Rugby league career
+Rugby league coaching

-Coaching career

-Following his departure from Australian Rugby, Cheika took up a role within the National Rugby League (NRL) with Sydney Roosters Rugby League Team as assistant coach.
-In September 2020, the Argentine Rugby Union (UAR) announced that Cheika had joined the team prior to the 2020 Tri Nations Series, taking up an advisory role and re-joining former Wallabies coaching staff, Mario Ledesma.
+In 2020, following his departure from Australian rugby, Cheika took up a role with Sydney Roosters of the National Rugby League (NRL), as an assistant coach.
+In September 2020, the Argentine Rugby Union (UAR) announced that Cheika had joined the Pumas prior to the 2020 Tri Nations Series, taking up an advisory role and re-joining former Wallabies assistant coach, Mario Ledesma.